mazwat/mazwat.github.io/oop-lm.md

 *fig 11. - Traffic Light Circuit on TinkerCAD*\
 **[View Circuit on TinkerCad](https://www.tinkercad.com/things/b9tJlT5tGJl-traffic-lights-oop-for-comp140/editel?sharecode=U5YG5Ng6lDm_B3qfw6YHQUq25OkBR--bl9psTo9ikL0)**

+In the TinkerCAD version presented in the link above we have created a rought apporaximation of OOP in a

 ### Creating Libraries and Extension in C++

 In C# you have a class file (**class.cs** for example) then the properties of the class are instantiated through the main **program.cs** file.